adamsoutar/velocity/Notes.md

 standardised.
 They're technically "private codes".
 But that doesn't mean we shouldn't be prepared for them, because a program could chuck them out at any point.

+### Limiting scrollback

+There should be a shared pool between all velocity windows of how much memory they can spend on caching scrollback.
+At the same time, we should cache as much as we can.
+Why not, after all?

+So, I think about half of the system memory is fair.
+Eg. 8GB on a 16GB system.
+Then if you have four velocity windows open, they can use 2GB each.
+After that they just start purging lines because scrollback is a VecDeque

+### ECMA Standard notation

+01/11 is what the ECMA standard calls the ESC character.
+That character is 0x1B.
+So their format must be decimal representations of each byte with a slash in the middle.
+Why?
+Oh well.

+So they claim that a CSI ends with any char in the range 04/00 to 07/14.

+So that's 0x40 to 0x7E.
+In ASCII that's @ to ~, including all upper- and lower-case letters.
+That would line up with what we've seen so far.

+Parameter bytes are in the range 03/00 to 03/15.
+That's 0x30 to 0x3F.
+So that's 0 to ? in ASCII.

+Intermediate bytes are in the range 02/00 to 02/15.
+That's 0x20 to 0x2F.
+So that's Space to forward slash in ASCII.

+### Crash

+Currently, `git diff` in the velocity directory seems to crash the program.
+I suspect my new line clearing code, because it's one of very few parts of velocity that can actually panic.